 High fanout nets (fanout > 5000) with sufficient positive timing slack can be routed on global clock resources instead of fabric resources.
+The placer automatically routes high fanout nets with fanout > 1000 on global routing resources if those resources are available towards the end of the placer step.
+This optimization only occurs if it does not degrade timing.

-Use the setting the CLOCK_BUFFER_TYPE=BUFG property on the net and let synthesis or logic optimization insert the buffer automatically.
-Also, review the new inserted buffer placement along with its driver and loads placement to verify it is optimal.
+You can also set the property CLOCK_BUFFER_TYPE=BUFG on the net and let synthesis or logic optimization automatically insert the buffer prior to the placer step.
+Review the new inserted buffer placement along with its driver and loads placement after place_design to verify that it is optimal.
 If it is not optimal, use the CLOCK_REGION constraint (UltraScale devices only) or LOC constraint (7 series devices only) on the clock buffer to control its placement.